What is Primary Prevention?

 - Is attentive to privilege and listening to the voices of people who are the most excluded.

 - Challenges traditional ideas of what gender is or should be so all people can feel comfortable, accepted and equal in society.

 - Acknowledges that efforts to end one form of violence will not be successful without tackling all forms of violence, oppression and discrimination.

 - Works through ethical and respectful collaboration, partnerships and alliances to build coordinated challenges to gender inequality, racism, ableism, ageism, classism, homophobia and transphobia.

 Over time, and with sustained investment in prevention, this should result in a decrease in the prevalence of violence (2).

 VAWG is extremely harmful to women and children.
 It can cause severe and long-lasting physical and mental health problems, reduced participation in the workforce, substance abuse and death.

-Primary prevention is a more efficient use of resources than dealing with the many serious, long-term consequences of violence which costs the Scottish public purse £4 billion.
+From an economic standpoint, primary prevention is a more efficient use of resources than dealing with the many serious, long-term consequences of violence against women and girls.

-Zero Tolerance is a national campaigning organisation working to prevent all forms of VAWG.
+Zero Tolerance is a Scottish charity working to end men’s violence against women by promoting gender equality and challenging attitudes that normalise violence and abuse.
 We do this through raising public and political awareness of the causes of VAWG and promoting action on prevention.
 Our policy and campaign work focus on mainstreaming gender equality, specifically with children and young people, and in the media.
 We also work directly with key sectors, organisations and individuals to develop their skills, capacity, and understanding regarding the prevention of VAWG.
-You can find out more about our work here.

 What can you do?